-We recommend you use the gift cards right away so we can fully back the cards.
+And we recommend you use the gift cards right away so we can fully back the cards.
 We guarantee that all card balance discrepancies reported to us within 45 days of the purchase date will be fully refunded.

 That strikes me as a little bit of a cop-out.
 Why only 45 days?
 Can you imagine what would happen if other financial products were only guaranteed 45 days?
 It would be chaos!

 You sent us the paper trail of correspondence between you and CardCash.com.
 I was disturbed by the response you received.
 This looks like a boilerplate denial to me:

 CardCash is a gift card marketplace where millions of sellers can sell their unwanted pre-owned gift cards at a discount.
 CardCash checks the balance at the time of the listing.
 Statistically only a very small percentage of our cards have issues where the seller used the gift card or it got canceled after we have checked the balance at the time of the listing.
 The percentages are kept very low because of all the proprietary fraud technology and KYC measures CardCash has working behind the scenes.

 Buying from any Marketplace involves the classical Risk vs. Reward decision.
 Consumers shopping on a marketplace can save up to 35% but will at times receive cards that are invalid or have a balance discrepancy.
 This is not something we can control.
 However, in order to make our customers feel a bit more comfortable we offer a 45 day buyer protection guarantee.
 CardCash encourages all of its customers to use the cards within that time period and if they encounter an issue to immediately let us know.